gbenm/pintos-vscode/README.md

-# PintOS vscode README
+# PintOS vscode

-Pintos extension
+> **Important:** this is a testing version. the stable version is coming soon

+Pintos extension, go to [pintos vscode docs](https://gbenm.github.io/pintos-utils/pintos-vscode) for full documenation (only in spanish)

 ## Features